-What is the process to adopt a child?
+What is the process of adopting a child?

 To adopt a child, you must go through an agency, either one that is part of your local council or a voluntary adoption agency.
 (See links at the end of the article).